filippobertolotti0/my_computational_intelligence_317811/LABS/L02/README.md

 ## Individuals, Parameters and Population
 The class "individual" will play the part of genome in my evolutionary algorithm.

-An individual consists in a counter "wins" taking notes of number of matches won by the individual and a set of parameters:
+An individual consists in a counter "wins" taking notes of number of matches won by the individual and the following set of parameters:
 - odd: number of rows with odd number of elements.
-- firstlast: probability to pick elements from the first.
+- first_last: probability to pick elements from the first row.
 - k: probability to pick all the row's elements.

-The starting population is composed by 100 individuals having randomly parameters (each from 0 to 1) and counter initialized to 0.
+The starting population is composed by 100 individuals having random parameters (each from 0 to 1) and counter initialized to 0.

 ## Strategy adopted
 The evolutionary strategy is based on a tournament between the 100 individuals.
 Every individual play against each other two times (198 matches each).
 The winner's counter is increased everytime a match end up.